-Do NOT use your fridge to display art or keep track of coupons.
-Use the fridge for what it was made for; keeping food cold.
+Avoid using your fridge to display art or keep track of coupons.
+Instead, use the fridge for what it was made for; keeping food cold.
 Even one Christmas card hung up on the refrigerator can disrupt the entire minimalist vibe.

 Open, stainless steel shelving can be a way to keep your kitchen simple while adding some character.
 The key is keeping everything on the shelving neat and organized because everything is now on display.

 A minimalist kitchen is not for everyone.
-But many people who chose this, state that they feel less stressed, more organized, have more pride for themselves and their home, and save money.
-Minimalist does not mean boring.
+But many people who choose this state that they feel less stressed, more organized, have more pride for themselves and their home, and save money.
+Minimalism does not mean boring.
 You can have a very stylish modern kitchen and still enjoy you minimalist kitchen.